-- Limit the number of staff in a food preparation area at any one time. - Organize staff into working groups or teams to facilitate reduced interaction between groups. - Stagger workstations on either side of processing lines, so that food workers are not facing one another.

-- Space out workstations, which may require a reduction in the speed of production lines. - Provide PPE such as face masks, hair nets, disposable gloves (in food preparation areas) per existing industry regulations.
+- Limit the number of staff in a food preparation area at any one time. - Organize staff into working groups or teams to facilitate reduced interaction between groups. - Stagger workstations on either side of processing lines, so that food workers are not facing one another. - Space out workstations, which may require a reduction in the speed of production lines. - Provide PPE such as face masks, hair nets, disposable gloves (in food preparation areas) per existing industry regulations.
 Use of PPE is routine in high-risk areas of food premises that produce ready-to-eat and cooked foods.
 When staff are dressed in PPE it is possible to reduce the distance between workers from 6 feet to 3 feet.
-Any breach of the 3 foot distance between workers should not exceed 15 consecutive minutes per incident.
-An individual should be specifically assigned within the kitchen to monitor incidents of close contact: - Frequency of surface cleaning and sanitizing should be increased. - The number of staff in break rooms must be limited and disinfected regularly. - It is recommended that front-of-house staff not enter back-of-house areas where possible.
+Any breach of the 3-foot distance between workers should not exceed 15 consecutive minutes per incident.
+An individual should be specifically assigned within the kitchen to monitor incidents of close contact - Frequency of surface cleaning and sanitizing should be increased. - The number of staff in break rooms must be limited and disinfected regularly. - It is recommended that front-of-house staff not enter back-of-house areas where possible. - Entertainment staff must maintain a 10-foot distance from customers.